 Jaclyn Frey (06:49):

-No, that makes sense.
+That makes sense.
 Especially in the type of labor market that we're in right now, most companies are having a very hard time hiring and retaining their employees.
 So, I would think across all industries, that would be something that most companies would want to ensure and retain their employees.
-So that's a very important point.
-Okay.
-So, you know, really, just to recap, cause we've gone over a lot of important stuff here.
+So, that's a very important point.
+So, really, just to recap, because we we've gone over a lot of important stuff here.
 The business coverage is something that those values should be reviewed at least on an annual basis.
-Looking at contingency plans, both internally, as well as externally, the business income can cover loss of revenue, not only to damage to an insured’s location but in the event, there's damage to a key supplier or a key customer.
+Looking at contingency plans, both internally, as well as externally, the business income can cover loss of revenue, not only to damage to an insured’s location, but in the event there's damage to a key supplier or a key customer.
 And any revenue is lost there just in terms of who should be involved with looking at the business income coverage from our perspective, Hunter, it's certainly the accounting side of things, as well as the operation side of the house.
 Is there anyone else that should be involved in reviewing the contingency plans and appropriate business income levels?